codurance/site/_posts/2017-10-23-legacy-code-retreat.md

 In the third session, we finally managed to get our hands in that smelly code.
 Our goal was to extract small chunks of the confusing code into functions with meaningful names, but the actual fun part came with the constraint of keeping [functions pure][6], that is, free of any observable side-effects.

 Some of the refactorings are easy, resulting in a small method with one or two parameters.
 But soon enough we found ourselves looking at a two or three lines of code that were changing fields, printing the current state of the game and having some form of duplicated logic.
-Trying to extract those chunks required deeper analysis of the code, otherwise we would end up with a function requiring four or five parameters in order to keep it's pureness, which can be a sign of a [Code Smell][7].
+Trying to extract those chunks required deeper analysis of the code, otherwise, we would end up with a function requiring four or five parameters in order to keep its pureness, which can be a sign of a [Code Smell][7].

 This was a fun and challenging session, which required teamwork and attention.
 For each small change, we would re-run our tests and, occasionally, they would fail.
 We would then revert the changes and take a closer look at the code, often realising that it was a small but important difference that wouldn't allow us to remove a duplication so easy.